dereklobo/dereklobo.github.io/README.md

-# Welcome to my GitHub profile
+# Hi there 👋,  welcome to my GitHub profile

 ## About me
-I'm Derek, a full-stack PHP web developer!
+I'm Derek, a full-stack web developer!

 ### Likes
 * Biking